Former South Korean military dictator Chun Doo-hwan dies at 90 | Law-Order

 Chun was born on March 6, 1931, in Yulgok-myeon, a poor farming town in the southeastern county of Hapcheon, during Japanese rule over Korea.
 He joined the military straight out of high school, working his way up the ranks until he was appointed a commander in 1979.
 Taking charge of the investigation into the assassination of President Park Chung-hee that year, Chun courted key military allies and gained control of South Korea's intelligence agencies to headline a Dec.
 12 coup.

-"In front of the most powerful organisations under the Park Chung-hee presidency, it surprised me how easily (Chun) gained control over them and how skilfully he took advantage of the circumstances.
-In an instant he seemed to have grown into a giant," Park Jun-kwang, Chun's subordinate during the coup later told journalist Cho Gab-je.
-Chun's eight-year rule in the presidential Blue House was characterised by brutality and political repression.
+"In front of the most powerful organizations under the Park Chung-hee presidency, it surprised me how easily (Chun) gained control over them and how skilfully he took advantage of the circumstances.
+In an instant he seemed to have grown into a giant," Park Jun-Kwang, Chun's subordinate during the coup later told journalist Cho Gab-je.
+Chun's eight-year rule in the presidential Blue House was characterized by brutality and political repression.
 It was, however, also marked by growing economic prosperity.

 Chun resigned from office amid a nationwide student-led democratic movement in 1987 demanding a direct electoral system.
 In 1995, he was charged with mutiny, treason and was arrested after refusing to appear at the prosecutors' office and fleeing to his hometown.

-At what local media dubbed the "trial of the century", he and coup co-conspirator and succeeding President Roh Tae-Woo were found guilty of mutiny, treason and bribery.
+At what local media dubbed the "trial of the century", he and Roh were found guilty of mutiny, treason, and bribery.
 In their verdict, judges said Chun's rise to power came "through illegal means which inflicted enormous damage on the people".
-Thousands of students were believed to have been killed at Gwangju, according to testimonies by survivors, former military officers and investigators.
+Thousands of students were believed to have been killed at Gwangju, according to testimonies by survivors, former military officers, and investigators.

 Roh was given a lengthy jail term while Chun was sentenced to death.
 However, that was commuted by the Seoul High Court in recognition of Chun's role in the fast-paced economic development of the Asian "Tiger" economy and the peaceful transfer of the presidency to Roh in 1988.
 Both men were pardoned and freed from jail in 1997 by President Kim Young-sam, in what he called an effort to promote "national unity."